maheshsubramaniya/maheshsubramaniya.github.com/_posts/jee/2012-08-03-installing-java-8-lambda-and-writing-hello-world.md

 title: Java 8 for Mac OS and writing a Hello World using Lambda
 tags: [java,java-8,lambda,functional programming,closure]
 meta-description: Learn how to install Java 8 Lambda extension and run a sample program in 3 different ways
+excerpt: Learn how to install Java 8 Lambda extension and run a sample program in 3 different ways
 categories: ['jee']
 ---